What Do Children Dream About?

 Are you wondering what your kids are doing in their dreams?
 Good question, but the answer is…nothing!
 The “character of the self” hasn’t even made an appearance yet!

 Drumroll please…Generally around age 8, children appear as central characters in their dreams.
 Dream narratives become more complex and longer.
-Not only do kids participate in the action as it unfolds, they also have thoughts and feelings within the dream.
+Not only do children dream up the action as it unfolds, they also have thoughts and feelings within the dream.
 While dreaming continues to evolve somewhat through the teenage years, Foulkes concludes that 9-year-olds are relatively mature dreamers!

 So, Who Has the Sweetest Dreams of All?

-It turns out that kids, on the balance, have happier dreams than adults.
+It turns out that, on the balance, children do have happier dreams than adults.
 Foulkes found grown-up dreams often contain aggression and misfortune.
 In contrast, children’s dreams are embroidered with positive emotions.

 Here’s wishing you and your children sweet dreams tonight!